 For many businesses, inventory is one of the largest expenses.
 If your company sells a service rather than a product, these costs may be substantially lower.
 However, count equipment and business property as inventory for tax and insurance purposes.

 Manage your sales inventory well to maximize your business’s profitability and sustainability.
 According to many experts, you should only carry enough inventory as you expect to sell in a short amount of time.
 Holding lots of stock over a long period of time incurs more upfront cost and cost of warehousing.
-Two of the giants of retail, Amazon and Walmart, have mastered inventory management through the use of technology.
+Two of the giants of retail, Amazon, and Walmart, have mastered inventory management through the use of technology.
 You may not have the resources they do, but apply the gist of their strategy to your business.
-When it comes to inventory, technology and business intelligence are your friend.
+When it comes to inventory, technology and business intelligence are your friends.

 Ideally, your business will be in a profitable green—where it can absorb expenses and investments without loans.
 However, loans are a common expense to businesses of all sizes and you can manage them successfully.
 Loans will add to your monthly expenses, so factor those payments in and plan accordingly.
 Accounting and banking professionals will help you make wise financial decisions for your business.